mchorse/metamorph/README.md

 ## Install

-Install [Minecraft Forge](http://files.minecraftforge.net/), download the latest stable version of jar file for available minecraft version.
+Install [Minecraft Forge](http://files.minecraftforge.net/), download the latest stable version of jar file for available Minecraft version.
 Also install following mods: [McLib](https://minecraft.curseforge.com/projects/mchorses-mclib).
 Put it in minecraft's `mods` folder, and launch the game.

 After that, Metamorph mod should be installed and will appear in Minecraft's mods menu.
 If Metamorph didn't appear in the mods menu, then something went wrong.